snur206/reading-notes/301/class11notes.md

 The type of structure does a relational database work with are tables with rows and columns.

-A ‘schema’
+A ‘schema’ is how data is organized in a relational database.

-NoSQL database is
+NoSQL database has no schema and does not tables but collections.

-NoSQL works
+NoSQL works by having multiple documents in one colection that  have different fields.
+No schema applied.

- is inside of a MongoDB database
+Collection and document is inside of a MongoDB database.

 MongoDB is more flexible than SQL because